Jacob-M-Smith/cmacs/README.md

 - Valgrind has some errors for conditional jumps based on uninitialized values which are false flags.
 - Scrolling can sometimes stick towards the end of files (not sure why yet)
 - Pressing the enter at the end of the screen will not scroll automatically yet.
 - The end command has some eradic behavior.
+This is due to interactions with the tab character and it interaction with the lengths of lines.